supercontainers/containers-wg/_ideas/container-technology-survey-plan.md

 ### Other Notes
 * Include optional demographics collection, especially the respondent's industry and job title
 * We can use the website design to implement some of the features desired in the Decreasing Error section, such as hiding questions that do not pertain
+* Furthermore, we should design the questions with Diversity, Equity, and Inclusion (DEI) in mind, and have the questions reviewed by folks with expertise on phrasing questions appropriately to minimize bias against marginalized groups.

 ## Testing the Survey
+The final survey implementation and questions can be tested by the Containers Working Group participants to ensure functionality, simplicity, and clarity.
+All correctly recorded results from the tests can be kept as part of the dataset - if using convenience sampling - with the caveat that we must note this and that those directly involved in this survey design should likely not be included in final results due to confilict of interest.

 ## How we will Conduct the Survey